auth0/node-jwks-rsa/examples/express-demo/README.md

 // Initialize the app.
 const app = new Express();
 app.use(jwt({
-  // Dynamically provide a signing key based on the kid in the header and the singing keys provided by the JWKS endpoint.
+  // Dynamically provide a signing key based on the kid in the header and the signing keys provided by the JWKS endpoint.
   secret: jwksRsa.expressJwtSecret({
     cache: true,
     rateLimit: true,